-Florida looking into crash of voter registration site
+Florida governor extends voter registration after site crash

-A state official told The Associated Press on Tuesday that at times more than half a million attempts an hour hit the system Monday.
-The official spoke on condition of anonymity because they were not authorized to speak publicly about the issue.
+DeSantis extended the deadline that expired Monday until 7 p.m.
+EDT Tuesday.
+In addition to online registration, DeSantis ordered elections, motor vehicle and tax collectors offices to stay open until 7 p.m. local time for anyone who wants to register in person.

-Florida Secretary of State Laurel Lee, who oversees the voting system, said in a statement Tuesday that she has briefed Gov. Ron DeSantis.
-He has scheduled a noon press conference to discuss the breakdown and to announce whether he will extend the registration deadline.
+Florida Secretary of State Laurel Lee, who oversees the voting system, said the online registration system “was accessed by an unprecedented 1.1 million requests per hour” during the last few hours of Monday.

-“We’re exploring all options to ensure that all eligible registrants have the ability to register to vote and will work with our state and federal law-enforcement partners to ensure this was not a deliberate act against the voting process,” Lee said.
+Lee said in a statement Tuesday that the state “will work with our state and federal law-enforcement partners to ensure this was not a deliberate act against the voting process.”

-A civil rights group is threatening to sue if the governor does not extend the deadline.
-The Lawyers’ Committee for Civil Rights Under Law said the breakdown would unjustly deprive thousands of casting ballots for president and other offices.

-“We are not going to stand by idly,” said Kristen Clarke, the group’s president.
-She said the group sued Virginia in 2016 after its computer system crashed just before the deadline, winning an extension that allowed thousands of additional voters to register.

 The FBI and the Cybersecurity and Infrastructure Security Agency warned elections officials nationwide last week that cyberattacks could disrupt their systems during the run-up to the election.
 They particularly noted “distributed denial-of-service” attacks, which inundate a computer system with requests, potentially clogging up servers until the system becomes inaccessible to legitimate users.